ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 1. Toggle the **State** switch to disable the connection.
 If your **State** switch is already disabled, skip this step.
 1. Toggle the **State** switch to re-enable the connection.

-### Upgrading the auto-negotiation policy by using the CLI
+### Upgrading the auto-negotiation policy from the CLI
 {: #upgrade-vpn-old-auto-procedure-ui-cli}
 {: cli}